th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

       When taking the transformation into account the resulting layer(s) will follow the fundamental model as it is presented above.
-Also observe that adding such tokens may drastically increase the address space in the fundemental representation.
+Also observe that adding such tokens may drastically increase the address space in the ouroboros representation.

 [^8]: For the mathematically inclined, the exact formulation is in the
       [paper](https://arxiv.org/pdf/2001.09707.pdf) section 2.4